Think About the Future

 With the precast concrete industry growing ever more technical and competitive and with customers demanding higher quality at lower prices, it is vital to recruit, train and retain a top-quality workforce.
 Where will your future employees come from?
 And how will your company keep up with the rapidly expanding knowledge base required for companies to compete in a quality-driven, cost-competitive environment?

 Since 1989, the NPCA Foundation has awarded scholarships to students preparing for future careers as engineers in the construction industry.
-Now is the time to expand our scope to aggressively promote the benefits of precast over other materials through a multipronged education initiative targeting the specifying community.
+Today, we are expanding our scope to aggressively promote the benefits of precast over other materials through a multipronged education initiative targeting the specifying community.

-The NPCA Foundation further believes that decisive action is needed now to enable companies to recruit, train and retain a top-notch workforce that will deliver consistently high-quality products to our customers.
+The NPCA Foundation further believes that decisive action is needed now to enable companies to recruit and retain a top-notch workforce that will deliver consistently high-quality products to our customers.

 The Future is Now